JcoProjectTeam/JcoProjectPage/languageSpecification/useDb.md

 ## Semantics
 With a Use DB instruction can be declared more NoSQL Databases from the same server.
-A database name can be and `ID` or `APEX_VALUE`, and it is possible to associate to it an alias after the `AS` keyword.
+A database name can be and `ID¹` or `APEX_VALUE`, and it is possible to associate to it an alias after the `AS` keyword.
 A server can be the one from `DEFAULT` (defined in the properties of the J-Co platform), or defined by a logical name followed, possibly, by the address to retrieve it.